 - For the health and safety of U of MN employees, please maintain at least 6 feet distance from our staff.

-- Face masks are required for those who are not fully vaccinated.
+- Face masks are recommended for those who are not fully vaccinated.

 - Groups no larger than 25 are permitted as long as social distancing can be safely practiced.
 Groups larger than 25 are currently prohibited.